The Key to a Better ADHD Relationship? Better Sex

 A vital part of romantic relationships, of course, is sex.
 Overall relationship satisfaction in couples often overlaps with sexual satisfaction, making it hard to have one without the other.

 But ADHD, especially if undiagnosed and untreated, can negatively affect sexual and relationship satisfaction for both partners.
 Creating a strong sex life requires both partners to learn how to live with and manage ADHD symptoms, as well as the other relationship snags that every couple encounters.

 To further explore and understand ADHD and sex, I created the ADHD Relationship Sex Survey, designed for couples with at least one ADHD partner.
 The project, an online, 72-question survey, has been in the making for several years, and saw responses from more than 3,000 people.

-The results of the survey are all presented in my new book, ADHD After Dark.
-And as a certified sex therapist, the book includes my specific recommendations for achieving better sex — and a better relationship.
+The results of the survey are all presented in my new book, ADHD After Dark (#CommissionsEarned).
+And as a certified sex therapist, I offer specific recommendations for achieving better sex — and a better relationship.

 Here’s a preview of the data and my advice:

 Sexual Eagerness of Adults with ADHD

 Just as individuals with ADHD feel things more intensely, this applies to sexuality as well.